PTAB

 4. Key Claim Construction Positions

-- "determine whether the image of the check aligns with the alignment guide": The petition adopted the PO's proposed construction of "determining that the alignment of the image of the check is within an acceptable threshold such that the image can be electronically read."
-Petitioner argued that Luo’s requirement that a document edge be "substantially parallel" to a reference line met this "acceptable threshold" standard, as its purpose was to ensure the image was clear enough for OCR.
+- "determin[ing] whether the image of the check aligns with the alignment guide": Construed as "determining that the alignment of the image of the check is within an acceptable threshold such that the image can be electronically read."
+This construction was crucial for Petitioner’s argument that Luo’s teaching of detecting "substantially parallel" alignment between a document edge and a reference line met this limitation.

 5. Arguments Regarding Discretionary Denial